blackducksoftware/bd_scan_yocto_via_sbom/README.md

 # Synopsys Scan Yocto Script - bd_yocto_import_sbom.py

 # PROVISION OF THIS SCRIPT
-This script is provided under the Apache v2 OSS license (see LICENSE file).
+This script is provided under the MIT license (see LICENSE file).

 It does not represent any extension of licensed functionality of Synopsys software itself and is provided as-is, without warranty or liability.